 Winter weddings are perfectly splendid.
 During this time of year, hotel and travel options are typically less expensive, plus holiday affairs are extra festive and may even allow you to have stunning snowy photos.
 But one of the common notions about winter weddings is the lack of available flowers.
-Will you be left with very few or no choice for flowers and décor?
+Will you be left with very few or no choice for winter wedding flowers and décor?
 Certainly not.

 “There’s a difference between seasonality and availability,” says Casey Godlove of Plantshed New York, “If you’re speaking to what is seasonally available, that will depend on where you live and the climate.
 However, the flower markets of the world keep the industry lush virtually all year.
 Flowers can be exported from Holland, New Zealand, South America, and beyond.”

 Here, 10 flowers that are available year-round, as well as winter-specific blooms, that will help you create a stunning winter wedding:

 Let’s start with the ones we know best.
 Roses are timeless (every season is their growing season!) and they work with pretty much any other florals you may choose.
 Instead of selecting light shades of pink, deep red roses and wedding white roses can be the perfect option for your winter wedding.

 Want a winter flower that works, even if it’s just a single bloom?
 Calla lilies are a classic choice because of their elegance.
 Though most commonly seen in white, they also come in a variety of colors like dark purple and even black.

 Carnations continue to bloom even in the cold winter months.
 With their ruffle of petals, carnations are an affordable option that can fill out your centerpieces and bouquets fast.
 Like roses, they look pretty when paired with other florals and greenery.